How to Maximize Inbox Delivery: Best Practices that You Can Implement Today

 So, if you are thinking about using a contest or giveaway to build a list, it’s a bad idea because it could be a source of hard bounces and complaints, which could do harm to your IP reputation.

-The receiving ISP is also watching your sending infrastructure: email software, email service provider, sender IP reputation, and sender authentication.
+The receiving providers are also watching your sending infrastructure: email software, email service provider, sender IP reputation, and sender authentication.
 No matter how clean and confirmed your list is, your emails may be filtered as junk mail if your sending infrastructure is not in order.

 With that said, keep in mind the things below when deciding on the email provider or setting up your sending server: